 Ms. Good responded that staff budgeted the project a few years ago when the economic climate was on the down turn in comparison to where it is today.
 Also, they anticipated making some upgrades to the Americans Disability Act (ADA), so they knew that funds were going to be used from the ADA account.
 For the most part when all the accounts are summed up they are in line with the budgeted amounts from a couple years ago.

-Commissioner Hardin, A motion was made by seconded Vice by Mayor APPROVED.
-Burrie. that the Approval Request The motion carried by the following vote:
+Commissioner Hardin, Vice A motion was made by seconded by The Burrie, that the Approval Request be APPROVED.
+Mayor motion carried by the following vote:

 9. 18-554 P.H.
 2018-95: (PUBLIC HEARING 2ND READING)